denis-migdal/RBrython/README.md

 Then, the following Python code `X.foo(x)` should be made possible without changing the class definition in JS, but by changing the call behavior.

+### Principle 5

+RBrython should document as much as possible to help third party interventions.
+RBrython will also try documenting equivalent Brython features.

 ## Test

 Current : 22/~88